 Director General, Robert-Jan Smits highlighted that "Research Infrastructures, be they regional or national, cannot ignore the international landscape in which they are called to operate and international collaboration has more and more become a necessity".
 He underlined that "Research Infra-structures wherever located are facing a number of common challenges: Ensuring Excellence of the science done and the services provided; Managing and Sharing data, reaching out to industry, contributing to the local environment, training the next generation of managers.
 This calls on exchange of good practices.
 The long-term sustainability of research infra-structures and more particularly their sustainable funding needs to be addressed in a global context and an action plan is currently being developed to address this important aspect.”

-Dr Rob Adam, Director of the Square Kilometre Array South Africa Project, highlighted in his address how South Africa had placed science & technology at the heart of the key policy making decisions since democracy, particularly in research infrastructure investment.
+Dr Rob Adam, Director of the Square Kilometre Array South Africa Project, highlighted in his address how South Africa has placed science & technology at the heart of the key policy making decisions since democracy, particularly in research infrastructure investment.
 He highlighted the challenges faced by Government at the time.
 Some of the principles that were used for choosing priority areas included; areas for national competitiveness, the use of geographic advantage, use of “problem” advantage, as well areas that presented a “knowledge” advantage.
-The vision for Investments in Research Infrastructure in South Africa is “To ensure availability of and access to internationally comparable research and innovation infrastructure to generate new knowledge; train new researchers, and facilitate knowledge exploitation.”
+The vision for Investments in Research Infrastructure in South Africa is “To ensure availability of and access to internationally comparable research and innovation infrastructure in order to generate new knowledge; train new researchers; and facilitate knowledge exploitation”

 Dr Kevin Govender, Director of the IAU Office of Astronomy for Development, in his address, highlighted the 4th Industrial Revolution.
 This is characterised by a fusion of technologies between the physical, digital and biological spheres.
 Disruptive technologies are changing the way we make decisions, develop policy and business models.
 Research infrastructures are enablers, can be seen as sources of providing technologies that will disrupt societies.